 Over the next twelve months I will continue to draw, write stories, do more animation, and hopefully read a book now and then.
 I will set some big goals and some small ones, and we’ll see how it all turns out.

 I am the author and illustrator of four books for children, including A Froggy Fable, The Clever Stick, and the Sticky Burr series.
-I'm also an interactive designer and animator who writes about storytelling and new media.
+I'm also an animator, musician and interactive designer.
 (Read more.)